SubodhShil/Phitron/Semester 2/Week 05/Module 19 - Minimum Spanning Tree/README.md

 Starting from the source node pick up the minimum cost edge connected to the source node.

 > # **```Kruskal's Algorithm```**
+- Sort the edges in ascending order.
+- While selecting an edges in minimum cost order always check if considering the edge will create any cycle or not.
+This can be easily found using DSU.
+-